 I’ve been building blogs for a long time myself now.
 And I’ve tried just about every traffic method you can use.
 Trust me when I say, if you want to build a real business out of a blog, then mastering Google and SEO is the best, most consistent way of doing so.
 All my blogging businesses are built around SEO as it’s key driver of growth.

-You can be bad at a lot of things when it comes to growing a blogging business.
+You can be bad at a lot of things when it comes to growing a profitable niche website.
 But get SEO right, and you’ll see your growth curve go up and to the right.